 - Sprinkle over the flour/gravy thickening and stir in well with a wooden spoon.

-- Add the wine and the stock and fold in.
+- Add the wine and the stock.

 - Reduce the heat to a gentle simmer, cover and leave for about 30 minutes